-South Eads Street between Four Mile Run and Army Navy Drive
+South Eads Street between Four Mile Run and Army Navy Drive, in Pentagon City

 About the Project

 Work between 12th Street South and Army Navy Drive will extend the existing roadway configuration to connect with new facilities in design as part of the Army Navy Drive Complete Street project.

 A new protected bike lane, sidewalk, streetscape and lighting are in design and will be constructed on the northbound side of South Eads Street, in conjunction with the development of the Department of Parks and Recreation’s (DPR) new park at South Eads Street and Army Navy Drive.

 The graphics below illustrate the general layout of the design plans in development: